 I visited Kiev for several weeks in 2014 during the last few days of the Euromaidan protests.
 Fortunately, the violent protests had mostly ended by that time.
 However, this did not mean that Kiev was free of potential danger, especially at night.

 My residence in Kiev was a short walk to Maidan Square.
 One morning I visited Maidan to learn that there had been a grenade attack the night before.
 Additionally, that morning I made an HD video as I walked through the protester’s camp in Independence Square, listen carefully and you will distinctly hear gunshots in the background.
 Nonetheless, protesters still camped out in Maiden, although their numbers had diminished significantly.

-Euromaidan Becomes Ukrainian Revolution
+Euromaidan Ignites Ukrainian Revolution

 The Euromaidan public protests began in Maiden Square on November 21, 2013 demanding broader integration with the European Union.
 However, the protests evolved into the 2014 Ukrainian Revolution after President Viktor Yanukovych signed a large economic agreement with Russia.

 Euromaidan Casualties of Dubious Cause

 “Snipers received orders to shoot not only protesters, but also police forces.
 This was all done to escalate the conflict, to justify the police operation to clear Maidan.”Ukrainian Newspaper – Dzerkalo Tizhnya (Mirror Weekly)

 New Government Seeks Revenge for Euromaidan